codefellows-seattle-javascript-401d10/lab-11-12-express-api/lab-nassir/README.md

 CatAPI has one endpoint: `/api/cats`.
 It accepts four HTTP methods: GET, POST, PUT and DELETE.

 GET and DELETE receive a querystring with an ID.
+For example:

+`localhost:3000/api/cat?id=1234`

 POST accepts a JSON object with `name` and `breed` parameters.
-POSTing a new cat will return a JSON object:
+When you POST a new cat, the server will return a JSON object reflecting your new cat record:

 `{
     "breed": "Shorthair",